Our last open air production Tales from the Surrey Hills

 at Reigate Fort

 See bottom of page for details of our next major open air project at Gatton Park in July 2015

-Under the leadership of Youth Director Lixi Chivas, GCT is running Scratch Scripts - a week of theatre workshops for young actors, emerging writers during half term week Monday 27th to Friday 31st October 2014.
-This supports the creative development of the acting skills of our young company and the script writing skills of our whole company and the wider community.
-We will also be welcoming some of our shortlisted writers to one of our workshop sessions and the final Showcase.
+Under the leadership of Youth Director Lixi Chivas, GCT successfully ran Scratch Scripts - a week of theatre workshops for young actors and emerging writers during the October half term week 2014.
+This supported the creative development of the acting skills of our young company and the script writing skills of our whole company and the wider community.